 William B. Bridges, early Texas farmer and public official and one of Stephen F. Austin's Old Three Hundred, immigrated from Arkansas to Texas as early as April 1824 and received a sitio of land now in Jackson County on July 21 of that year.
 In April 1831 Mexican officials filed a character certificate and a land application under his name, listing him as a single farmer from Arkansas who was twenty-three years of age.
 In 1838 Bridges received a headright certificate for a labor of land in Gonzales County.
 W. B. Bridges was listed in the July 17, 1841, issue of the Austin Texas Sentinel as being delinquent in paying his 1840 taxes in Gonzales County.
 Bridges may have served as justice of the peace in Fayette County in 1843.
 On September 17, 1871, the Columbus Citizen reported the burial of a William Bridge, who had come to Texas "around 1825."
 Source

-NoteUnmarked.
-Most historians believe that Bridges was buried in the Lyons Family Cemetery, which is shown below in it's entirety.
-It is now completely enveloped by Schulenburg's City Cemetery.
+Note: The exact location of Bridges' grave is unknown, but most historians believe that he was buried in the Lyons Family Cemetery, which is shown within the borders below in its entirety.
+It is now completely surrounded by Schulenburg's City Cemetery.